reyrove/Reyrove/README.md

 ## 📄 License

-This project is licensed under the MIT License — which means it's **free to use, remix, and build upon**, even for commercial purposes.
+This project is **free to use, remix, and build upon**, even for commercial purposes.

 > 🚨 **Just one thing**: **Give credit** where credit's due.
 If you use my work, **mention "Reyrove"** somewhere in your project or documentation.
 That's all I ask. 💖